Choran: Location

-It is located at 32°35'57N 72°57'10E on the kilometres east from (6.0 km) of River Jhelum, the West from Choran the M2 motorway. lies (15.0 km) The Pind Dadan Khan Tehsil (10.0 km) from the east side of the Khewra salt mine (or (13.0 km) south of Mayo salt mine) is located in the east and is located 15 kilometers east of the interchange of the motorway M2 Lillah- Toba.
+It is located at 32°35'57N 72°57'10E on the kilometres east from (6.0 km) of River Jhelum, the West from Choran the M2 motorway. lies (15.0 km) The Pind Dadan Khan Tehsil (10.0 km) from the east side of the Khewra salt mine (or (13.0 km) south of Mayo salt mine) is located in the east and is located 15 kilometers east of the M2 motorway's Lillah-Toba interchange.

-Choran Images

 Dominant source of income

 Agriculture is the usual source of income.

 People

 Most people are from the Khandowa tribe and are employees in the Pakistan Army.

 Population

 Approximately 5000 people reside in this town.

 Languages

 The language spoken in Choran is Punjabi with blend of many dialects such as Wanhari, Pothohari, and Lunhari.